 Most people know him from "The Daily Show," "21 Jump Street," or "NTSF:SD:SUV," but a select few know him first and foremost as a Marine.
-Rob Riggle spent over 20 years in the United States Marine Corps and has shown that the military can provide stability while helping pave the way to success.
+Rob Riggle spent more than 20 years in the United States Marine Corps and has shown that the military can provide stability while helping pave the way to success.

-Riggle's first military ambition was to be a pilot, but subsequently left flight school to peruse comedy.
+Riggle's first military ambition was to be a pilot, but he subsequently left flight school to pursue comedy.
 He served for nine years on active duty before going into the reserves.
-He became a Public Affairs Officer and was usually attached to Command Elements.
+He became a public affairs officer and was usually attached to Command Elements.

-While serving, Riggle visited Liberia, Kosovo, and Afghanistan.
+While serving, Riggle visited Liberia, Kosovo and Afghanistan.
 "My military service definitely helped me understand what the military was up against in Iraq and what they were trying to accomplish.
 Having served in Afghanistan, I understand how difficult the mission can be," he said in a public interview set up by the Washington Post.